Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 ## DpdlAINerd (DAN) - a Dpdl language plug-in for generative code

-'DpdlAINerd' is a dedicated Dpdl language plug-in for generative code.
+'DpdlAINerd' (DAN) is a dedicated Dpdl language plug-in for generative code.

 The plug-in provided allows to generate via a configured AI engine embedded Dpdl code sections in various programming languages which can than be executed as embedded code within Dpdl.
 More generally the plug-in allows to generate also content used in the code execution.